Community and Engagement

 A Wide Range of Academics for a Diverse Student Body

-With Grand View's 40 undergraduate majors, 29 minors and five pre-professional programs, students find the majors that are right for them.
+With Grand View's 40 undergraduate majors and 10 pre-professional programs, students find the majors that are right for them.
 For more than a century, Grand View's strength has been its faculty -- their commitment to academic challenge supported by the close relationships they establish with students.
 This faculty commitment, combined with a rigorous curriculum and practical experience, creates a quality academic grounding that serves Grand View alumni well.

 Although the largest concentrations are in business administration, nursing, biology, kinesiology and education, the smaller programs have outstanding reputations as well.
-For example, Grand View's graphic design graduates win awards across the Midwest, and pre-professional students consistently gain acceptance to graduate and professional schools.
-Grand View University also offers five master's degree programs: Master of Science in Organizational Leadership, Master of Science in Nursing (clinical nurse leadership and nursing education), Master of Education, Master of Science in Athletic Training and Master of Science in Sport Management, as well as online and accelerated evening majors for nontraditional students.
+For example, Grand View's communication graduates win awards across the Midwest, and pre-professional students consistently gain acceptance to graduate and professional schools.
+Grand View University also offers five master's degree programs: Master of Science in Organizational Leadership, Master of Education, Master of Science in Athletic Training, Master of Science in Sport Management and Master of Science in Clinical Mental Health Counseling, as well as accelerated online and evening majors for nontraditional students.

 Vibrant Student Life and Championship Athletics

 Student life is an important part of any college experience.
 Grand View University has more than 40 clubs and student organizations that help students connect outside of the classroom.
-Among the opportunities available are an active student government, leadership program, campus ministries, choir and wind ensemble, academic clubs, a brand new eSports team, honor societies, Diversity Alliance, as well as opportunities to study abroad.
+Among the opportunities available are an active student government, leadership program, campus ministry, choir and wind ensemble, academic clubs, an Esports team, honor societies, Diversity Alliance, as well as opportunities to study abroad.

 An Unparalleled Value

 With affordable tuition and generous financial aid, Grand View University is one of the best educational values in the Midwest.
-Many students find that the cost of Grand View is comparable to a state university.
-After grants and scholarships, 83 percent of 2017 full-time, residential GV first-year students paid tuition, fees, and room & board that were comparable to or less than the published in-state prices at Iowa's public universities.
-GV COMPLETE, in which all incoming first-year students are enrolled, allows students to develop a four-year financial plan and a four-year academic plan before they even start classes; students who stay on their plans will reduce costs because increases in tuition, room and board are limited, minimize borrowing and graduate in four years.
+In 2019-20, more than 99% of full-time students received financial assistance.
+The average financial aid package for first-year students exceeds $29,100, with more than $21,190 in scholarships and grants.
+Grand also does college financing differently with GV COMPLETE, With the help of a Completion Coach, students develop a four-year financial plan and a four-year academic plan before they even start classes.
+Students who stay on their plans will reduce costs because increases in tuition, room and board are capped, they minimize borrowing and are more likely to graduate on time.

 Year over year, Grand View outscores its peers on the National Survey of Student Engagement for presenting an academic challenge and outscores similar institutions nationwide in measures of effective teaching.
 A challenging curriculum coupled with first-class teaching leads to the high-level skills that land jobs for Grand View grads.